Why did Pete Cabrinha and Brett Lickle quit windsurfing to go kiting?

 The sport of kiteboarding was born in France when two French brothers - Dominique and Bruno Legaignoux - invented the inflated kites and, consequently, a new wind outdoor activity.

-The world's first kiteboarders were already experienced big wave surfing and windsurfers.
+The world's first kiteboarders were already experienced big wave surfers and windsurfers.
 When kites hit the skies, many ocean addicts decided to give it a go and put their windsurf equipment aside.

-So, why did Pete Cabrinha and Brett Lickle quit windsurfing, and started kiteboarding?
-And why did Dave Kalama tried riding kites and then stopped?
+So, why did Pete Cabrinha and Brett Lickle quit windsurfing and start kiteboarding?
+And why did Dave Kalama try riding kites and then stop?

-"Do you want to the truth?," Kalama asks Lickle.
+"Do you want to know the truth?"
+Kalama asks Lickle.
 "It was too close to windsurfing, and I was over windsurfing."

 Brett Lickle says that when tow surfing came, the windsurfer nearly disappeared from the lineups because "the money went to the jet skis, and to new boards.